18 August 2026 · Financials

 Frequently Asked Questions

-For companies preparing accounts for corporate tax.
+For companies preparing accounts for corporate tax, and the adjustments that turn those accounts into a return.

 Do I need audited financial statements?